62 Powerful Blog Optimization SEO Tips You Need To Get More Clients [A Step-By-Step Guide]

 Picture lists are an easy way to create ever-popular list posts.
 And they have the added benefit of requiring less writing.

-But – curating great images is the key to success with type of post.
+But - curating great images can be the key to success with many types of posts.
 See the Resources below for a how-to.

 Now, over to you!

-I challenge you to implement as many of these tips over time as you can and enjoy the results!
+I challenge you to implement as many of these tips over time as you can so you can enjoy the results.

 Share these epic optimization tips: